About Kinde authenticationLink to this section

 - with a range of social sign in options, like Google, Apple, Slack, and more

-- via enterprise auth such as Microsoft Azure AD
+- via enterprise auth such as Microsoft Azure AD and SAML

 Authentication can be set per environment, and can be changed for different applications, e.g. your production web app and mobile app can have different authentication requirements.